Interactive: More than 1,000 student walkouts scheduled across the country

-Thousands of students and organizations across the country are joining in school walkouts in honor of those who died in the Parkland, Fla. shooting and to call on legislators for stricter gun laws.
+Thousands of students and organizations across the country are joining in school walkouts in honor of those who died in the Parkland, Florida, shooting last month and to call on legislators for stricter gun laws.
 On March 14, at 10 a.m.
 ET, administrators, allies, and students of all ages will collectively leave classrooms in protest of Congress’ “inaction” on gun reform.

 Select your state below to see where they are being held: